 Incomplete Classes - Incomplete grades given at the end of semester automatically convert to an “F” if the student does not complete the work by the beginning of the succeeding semester/session.
 These credits will be included in credits attempted and the maximum time frame.
 If a student completes the required work before the beginning of the next semester/session, the grade of I will be changed.
-The Office of Student Affairs will be notified of the grade change by the lead instructor of the course in which the student received the incomplete grade.
+The Office of Admissions and Financial Aid will be notified of the grade change by the lead instructor of the course in which the student received the incomplete grade.

 Repeat Courses – Students who fail a course and are readmitted to the program may repeat the course one time and receive financial aid for the course.
 Readmitted students who have successfully passed a course may request to repeat the course one time and receive Financial Aid funds to pay for the course.
 All repeated courses are counted in the credits attempted and the maximum time frame.